DevSecOpsDocs/nuclearpond/README.md

 Below are some of the flags you can specify when running `nuclearpond`.
 The primary flags you need are `-t` or `-l` for your target(s), `-a` for the nuclei args, and `-o` to specify your output.
 When specifying Nuclei args you must pass them in as base64 encoded strings by performing `-a $(echo -ne "-t dns" | base64)`.

+#### Commands

+Below are the subcommands you can execute within nuclearpond.

+- run: Execute nuclei scans
+- service: Basic API to execute nuclei scans

+### Run

+To run nuclearpond subcommand `nuclearpond run -t devsecopsdocs.com -r us-east-1 -f jwalker-nuclei-runner-function -a $(echo -ne "-t dns" | base64) -o cmd -b 1` in which the target is `devsecopsdocs.com`, region is `us-east-1`, lambda function name is `jwalker-nuclei-runner-function`, nuclei arguments are `-t dns`, output is `cmd`, and executes one function through a batch of one host through `-b 1`.

 ```bash
 $ nuclearpond run -h
 Executes nuclei tasks in parallel by invoking lambda asynchronously